Inventory days formula and why it's useful

 Inventory days is also commonly referred to as Inventory Days of Supply, Days Inventory Outstanding (DIO), Days in Inventory (DII) or Days Sales Inventory (DSI).

 An inventory days metric is useful for distribution businesses because it allows a proper allocation of storage costs for inventory (storage costs or holding costs are part of the overall inventory costs).
-The less time each item spends in inventory, the lower the cost of storage.
-For example, if a product has an annual storage cost of 24%, but if it only remained in inventory for four months, how much was paid in holding costs for it?
+It also directly impacts inventory value and overall profitability.
+The less time each item spends in inventory, the lower the cost of storage and the faster the cash conversion cycle.
+For example, if a product has an annual storage cost of 24%, but it only remained in inventory for four months, how much was paid in holding costs for it?
 The answer is 8% (24% / 3).
 We must remember that typically the cost of storing an item is represented as a percentage of its valuation (in the previous example, 24%).

 How to calculate inventory days?